 The PVA bag was massive and when I lobbed it out it took all of my effort to get it to the spot I wanted.
 It hit the water with a mighty splash and I looked on rather cynically, watching it slowly submerge like a sinking ship, a tell-tale trail of crushed seed bubbling to the surface a few minutes later.
 With my rods out, I settled in for a the night and scanned the water as the sun disappeared behind the trees.

 It was an entirely uneventful evening and quite the disappointment after I had, as usual, built myself up into a frenzy of anticipation.
 The only thing of note was that as I drifted in and out of sleep, freezing cold on my uncomfortable chair, I was serenaded by the beautiful haunting song of a Nightingale in a willow tree just along the bank.
-That mournful tune bled into my fitful slumber and I dreamed the lake slowly filled and flooded to engulf me as I slept; a cool all encompassing immersion that slowly carried me off far across a dark watery land and out toward the waiting sea.
+That mournful tune bled into my fitful slumber and I dreamed the lake slowly filled and flooded to engulf me as I slept; a cool all encompassing immersion that carried me off far across a dark watery land and out toward the waiting sea.

 Morning rolled around as it always does and I was relieved to wake up and discover that the lake hadn’t flooded at all and everything was as it should be.
 Helping myself to a tepid cup of coffee from my flask, I surveyed the scene, still hopeful of a monstrous interjection.
-By about 7am it was time to pack up.
-With my Dad due to collect me on his way to work at 8am sharp I had to be ready to go and waiting at the gate.
+By about 7am it was time to pack up and with my Dad due to collect me on his way to work at 8am sharp I had to be ready to go and waiting at the gate.
 I slowly packed down my gear, a little forlorn at the lack of action but leaving my rods out until the very last minute, ever the optimist.

 It was a beautiful sunny morning, quite chilly with a steady breeze blowing across the lake directly into my little camp.
 I had accepted my defeat and was now just looking forward to going to home, cooking myself a hearty breakfast and sleeping in a comfortable bed until the afternoon.
 I also had my GCSE Art coursework to complete, now well overdue, and it was starting to play on my mind most annoyingly.

-With everything else packed away, I wound in the marginal rod rather absent mindedly.
+With everything else packed away, I wound in the marginal rod rather absent minded.
 I was now concerned with other things and a long to-do list was rapidly building in my mind.
 I turned to pack the rod down and just as I did so I heard a strange click, then the urgent buzzing whirr of the clutch on the other reel.
 Out of the corner of my eye I saw that my remaining rod was bouncing in its rod rests with line stripping out from the reel at a rate of knots.
 For a brief moment I was dumbfounded.
 I was deliriously tired and I couldn’t figure out why my rod would be behaving so strangely.
 Suddenly the lights switched on and I made a dash for the action.

 I’d like to say that what followed next was an epic battle, but it wasn’t, not really.
 I immediately felt that the fish was quite heavy, heavier than anything I had caught before, but it came in to the margins quite well behaved, unbothered even, simply staying deep in a lazy and casual manner.
-We then spent about fifteen minutes slowly to-ing and fro-ing up and down the margins as it tried to snag me up in either the dangling branches or the waterlogged roots of the overhanging trees.
+We then spent about fifteen minutes slowly to-ing and fro-ing up and down the margins as it halfheartedly tried to snag me up in either the dangling branches or the waterlogged roots of the overhanging trees.
 My arm started to get very tired from being tethered to such a belligerent beast and I heard the distant toot of my Dad’s car from the gate over on the other side of the lake.
 I didn’t want to make him late for work but at the same time I was into something rather serious at my end.

 When the fish eventually rolled on the surface I knew it was a good carp.
 I sunk my landing net deep into the margins and slowly drew the fish over the cord, willing that nothing would go wrong at the last moment.
-Then, just like that, it was in.
+Then just like that, it was in.
 I stood there staring into the net in disbelief; there was a large dark shape wallowing below, a fascinating monster from the depths.

 The familiar sound of a whistle brought me back to myself and I turned to see my Dad picking his way down into my swim looking quite out of place amongst the undergrowth in his smart but well-worn work suit.
 I was worried that I was about to get a telling off for being late but one look at his face told me that he wasn’t cross in the slightest.
 In fact, he was just as interested as to what lay in the net as I.